Hidden Benefits of Cold Therapy: Skin Care

 Technology has reinvented the cold therapy skin treatment concept, with the ice facial gaining popularity as a spa treatment.
 Ice facials are a cryotherapy treatment where vaporized nitrogen is used to "ice" the skin of the face, scalp, and neck area.
 Typically, the skin is exposed to these extremely cold temperatures for several minutes per treatment, and the treatments are performed by trained professionals.

 Another newer technology is cold therapy tubs for home use like those from RENU Therapy.
-These provide cold therapy benefits for the skin on your entire body rather than face alone, along with a host of other health benefits beyond skin health.
+Utilizing the use of cold plunge tubs or cold plunge pools, provides cold therapy benefits for the skin on your entire body rather than your face alone, along with a host of other health benefits beyond skin health.

 Improves Blood Circulation

-When you have an injury, and your doctor tells you to ice it, this is the same concept, but for the aesthetic benefits.
+When you have an injury, and your doctor tells you to ice it, this is the same concept that is considered an excellent cold water recovery but for the skin's aesthetic benefits.
 Those who suffer from inflammatory skin conditions like acne and rosacea can benefit from cold therapy because of the inflammation-reducing effects of cold on the skin.

 Aside from being incredibly painful, sunburns can adversely affect skin health.
-Cold therapy is one of the fastest and most effective treatments for sunburns.
+Cold water therapy or cold water immersion is one of the fastest and most effective treatments for sunburns.
 Some even use aloe vera in ice cubes at home to help remedy their sunburns.

 Helps Exfoliate Skin

-Cold therapy like an ice bath can help remove unwanted layers of dead skin cells and stimulate new cell growth in a more even, smooth distribution.
+Cold therapy like taking ice baths can help remove unwanted layers of dead skin cells and stimulate new cell growth in a more even, smooth distribution.

 During a cold therapy session, skin pores are minimized, stopping excessive oil production.
 Because of the reduction of oil production, skin icing helps reduce acne, pimples, and blackheads and prevents blemishes.

-When pimples are already present, cold therapy can help reduce swelling and redness, soothing the irritated skin.
+When pimples are already present, cold therapy is a cold plunge option that can help reduce swelling and redness, soothing the irritated skin.
 To stop pimples from getting worse, the skin icing technique is helpful.
-The cold slows down inflammation of pimples and reduces their size.
+The cold slows down the inflammation of pimples and reduces their size.

 People who establish cold therapy routines enjoy a firming effect and stimulating feeling of eliminating toxins, helping ease the signs of wrinkles and aging.